TypeScript Roadmap: Learn TS Step by Step

-- This roadmap is up to date as of April 2026
+- This roadmap is up to date as of May 2026

-- Developed by Ryan Hall
+- Developed by Ryan Hall, Angular Specialist, 14 years of experience

 - Final outcome: ability to write predictable, maintainable TypeScript across frontend and backend projects